 This is what your ad copy a CTA should be all about: your lending conditions, your smooth approval process and the ability to work with a realtor to finalise the transaction as soon as possible.
 Do not forget to use power words in your copy, like: “you”, “save”, “results”, “now”.

 4. Don’t Forget About the Visual Appeal

-Do not forget about the human interest, either.
-Every once in a while, feature yourself and your team of professionals in ad photos.
+Do not forget about human interest, either.
+Every once in awhile, feature yourself and your team of professionals in ad photos.
 Attention: use your actual team photos, not stock photos.
 They look fake and everyone can spot them.

 5. Coordinate Your Ad with Your Landing Page Design

 Once people click on your ad, they should arrive on a web page that looks similar to that ad.
 It is the reassurance they need that they reached the page they wanted.
 Since landing pages are supposed to have a simple, distraction-free design, it should be quite easy to extrapolate the Facebook™ ad design to the landing page.